mcallisterliza/drama-kids/README.md

 * Reviews section has four reviews from people who were satisfied with the service their child experienced with the company.

-* Each review has a image of the person who has left the review.
+* Each review has an image of the person who has left the review.

 * Icons have been used to enclose the speech from each person.